edphelps/TRU/readme.md

 * a Google Form for volunteers to submit documentation of their patient visits

-# Login
+# Login process

 A single password is used for all users and is currently hard-coded into the app.
 Application saves login information to local storage.
+Menu is disabled and a dummy page is displayed until login is completed.

 ### invalid login
 ![Example](screenshots/login-invalid.png)